aakashwarkee/quantum-limited-DONN/README.md

 Cells marked **[slow]** train the DONNs (a CUDA GPU is used automatically if available; the NHCRB semidefinite programs are memory-heavy).
 Every other cell — including the figure cells marked **[fast]** — only reads the `.npz` files in `data/`, so all figures can be regenerated from the precomputed data without a GPU.

 **Note (no GPU):** retraining Fig. 4 at the field of view (L = 2 μm, ≈ 360 identifiable modes) realistically requires a GPU.
 To test the Fig. 4 pipeline on a CPU, set a smaller field of view, L ≈ 0.6 μm, for every entry of the `OBJECTS` dict in `WZL_Fig4.ipynb.` The mode count shrinks with the FOV and the code stays functional.
-Scale the object content down with it (the `syn2` mode indices and the atom-array `n_side`), since the band limit moves with $L$.
+Scale the object content down with it (the `syn2` mode indices and the atom-array `n_side`).

 ## Data